-means that if we take the difference in voltage across the diode measured at two currents with a ratio of 10, the resulting voltage is $198\mu V$ per Kelvin of the junction with a zero intercept at 0 Kelvin.
+means that is we take the difference in voltage across the diode measured at two currents with a ratio of 10, the resulting voltage is $198\mu V$ per Kelvin of the junction with a zero intercept at 0 Kelvin.

-The diode connected PNP transistor at the TEMP pin can be used to monitor the internal temperature of the LTM4637.
-A general temperature monitor can be implemented by connecting a resistor between TEMP and V{IN} to set the current to $100\mu A$, and then monitoring the diode voltage drop with temperature.
+The diode connected PNP transistor at the TEMP+, TEMP- pins can be used to monitor the internal temperature of the LTM4639.
+A general temperature monitor can be implemented by connecting a resistor between TEMP+ and V{IN} to set the current to $100\mu A$, grounding the TEMP- pin, and then monitoring the diode voltage drop with temperature.
 A more accurate temperature monitor can be achieved with a circuit injecting two currents that are at a 10:1 ratio.
 See Figure 22 for an example.